Microrhopala rubrolineata

 Microrhopala rubrolineata is a species of leaf beetle in the family Chrysomelidae.
-It is found in Central America and North America.
+It is found in Central America and North America, where it has been recorded from the United States (Arizona, California, New Mexico, Texas) and Mexico (Baja California, Sonora, Durango).

+Description

+Adults reach a length of about 3.7-5.3 mm.
+Adults are black, often with a metallic blue or purple sheen and often with orange markings on the pronotum and/or elytron.

+Biology

+Like other Microrhopala species, they prefer plants with composite flowers, especially the goldenrods and daisy-sunflower types.

 Subspecies

 These four subspecies belong to the species Microrhopala rubrolineata: